fpw/SoCDP8/README.md

 ## Project Vision
 * Provide a simple replacement for the Raspberry Pi: Ideally, the project runs on a SoC board that snaps into the PiDP-8/I console in the same way as the Raspberry Pi.
 * Implement the system as close as possible to the maintenance manual and engineering drawings.
-* Visualize peripherals using an HDMI touch screen that fits into the same type of box as the PiDP-8/I to build a nice stack.
+* Operate the system through a browser, i.e. the ARM will run a web server that can communicate with the PDP-8 on the FPGA so that web sockets can be used to control the system through a browser.

 ## Supported SoC Boards
 I evaluated a few SoC boards: